PricelessToolkit/ESPBell-MAX/README.md

 // 1000 = 1s"
-const long upTime = 15000;  // How long to wait after wakeup before powering off "Latch PIN to LOW" const long openTime = 2000;  // How long relays is on. int autoOff = 1; // 0 = DISABLE / 1 = ENABLE : Powerig off automaticaly after "openTime" : if is set to 0 ESPBell will power down after upTime.
+const long upTime = 15000;  // How long to wait after wakeup before powering off "Latch PIN to LOW" const long openTime = 2000;  // How long relays is on. int autoOff = 1; // 0 = DISABLE / 1 = ENABLE // Powering off automatically after "openTime" // if is set to 0 ESPBell will power down after upTime.
 ```

-### Solid-state relays are controlled by publishing MQTT payload
+### Solid-state relays are controlled by publishing the MQTT payload
-MQTT Command Topic is "homeassistant/sensor/espbell-max/command" Payload is "00" The first digit is controlling R1 second digit R2
+MQTT Command Topic is "homeassistant/sensor/espbell-max/command" Payload is "00" The first digit is controlling R1 second digit R2.

 * "01" R1=OFF R2=ON
 * "11" R1=ON R2=ON